‘Days Of Our Lives’ Spoilers: Rafe Expresses His Love For Kids As Sami’s Set To Return With A Big Surprise

 Days of our Lives spoilers reveal that something big may be happening in Salem very soon.
 Fans have been watching as Rafe Hernandez (Galen Gering) and Hope Brady (Kristian Alfonso) have been working on mending their relationship, but Sami Brady (Alison Sweeney) is headed back to town and she may shake up everything.

-According to a report by Soap Dirt, Days of our Lives viewers watched as Rafe recently gushed over how much he loves children, and how he was always close with Sami’s kids, Johnny and Allie, as well as Hope’s daughter, Ciara (Victoria Konefal).
+According to a report by Soap Dirt, Days of our Lives viewers watched as Rafe recently gushed over how much he loves children and how he was always close with Sami’s kids, Johnny and Allie, as well as Hope’s daughter, Ciara (Victoria Konefal).
 However, he sadly never had children of his own.

 However, Sami could make Rafe’s dream come true.
 The beloved character is set to return to Days of our Lives this fall, and it’s being teased that she will have an explosive new storyline.
 Could it be that Sami will come home to Salem with Rafe’s baby in tow?

 As many Days of our Lives fans will remember, Rafe and Sami had a one night stand that led to the end of his relationship with Hope.
-While both parties promised not to tell anyone, the news of their affair got out, and was eventually revealed at Hope and Rafe’s wedding.
+While both parties promised not to tell anyone, the news of their affair got out and was eventually revealed at Hope and Rafe’s wedding.
 Hope immediately dumped Rafe and left Salem.
-She wanted to get an annulment, but later decided against it.
-Now, the couple are on the road to working things out, but if Sami returns with Rafe’s child that could complicate everything.
+She wanted to get an annulment but later decided against it.
+Now, the couple is on the road to working things out, but if Sami returns with Rafe’s child that could complicate everything.

 In the latest #DAYS, Hope gets a lead on Ciara's whereabouts.https://t.co/70zOJaOWU0 pic.twitter.com/UH3iBvG1gR